cakutter/Abortion-Spill-Over/README.md

 ![imagenet logo](https://user-images.githubusercontent.com/74500362/209163269-c8f8161c-3269-4ba6-a1fa-32b5cb3b52ab.png)

 *Bump Graph Germany : frequency of n-grams in categories between february and august 2022*

+In conclusion it can be observed that a spillover effect did occur in France as well as in Germany.
+While it is hard to quantify exactly, the effect seems to be bigger in France.
+Overall we can see that changes in abortion policy in the US had an effect on how extensively and in relation to which topic abortion was discussed on Twitter in France and Germany. '

 ## **V - Discussion & Limitations**